Skip to main content

 Requirements, considerations, and best practices for configuring FPolicy

-Before you create and configure FPolicy configurations on your SVMs, you need to be aware of certain requirements, considerations, and best practices for configuring FPolicy.
+Before you create and configure FPolicy configurations on your storage virtual machines (SVMs), you need to be aware of certain requirements, considerations, and best practices for configuring FPolicy.

 FPolicy features are configured either through the command line interface (CLI) or through REST APIs.